akeneo/pim-api-docs/content/apps/create-the-ux-of-your-app.md

 * **Secondary:** It's an important button to complete the action but it less important than the primary action.
 * **Tertiary:** For any other action, less important than the 2 first ones.
 This could be a link for example.

-To show this hierarchy you can use Design elements.
+To show this hierarchy you can use Design elements 👇

 ![Button hierarchy](../../img/apps/526454f-button_hierarchy.png)